- Animal Production: feed management, feed rations, manure management, meat product quality/safety

 My current open composting system cannot support increased farm production or be used for wasted grain.
 As I live in an urban area, pests are a major concern to me and my neighbors.
 Grain attracts rodents and other pests so I currently compost it in sealed plastic drums, a very slow process.
 I would like a more accelerated, less wasteful and more ecologically friendly way to utilize wasted feed and other farm wastes like food scraps and rabbit manure.
-BSFL is a potential solution that would allow me to manage the aforementioned waste products in a beneficial and conscientious manner that would increase profit margins and contribute to the nutrition of my animals.
+Black Soldier Fly Larvae (BSFL) is a potential solution that would allow me to manage the aforementioned waste products in a beneficial and conscientious manner that would increase profit margins and contribute to the nutrition of my animals.
 BSFL can quickly process my manure and other waste products while at the same time producing a protein-rich larvae that can be fed to poultry.
 This could also be valuable teaching tool for other small-scale farmers in my area.

 - How much of the partridge and coturnix quail diet could be replaced by BSFL while maintaining a quality carcass, and the cost reduction of this replacement.